 According to recent regulatory filings, insurers for PG&E have already earmarked $800M for potential exposure to these lawsuits, so do not wait to protect your financial interests and secure your claim.

 We are representing all of our clients on a contingency fee basis, which means we are only paid if we win your case against PG&E. We invite you to contact us for a free consultation at (415) 345-4282 to discuss your claim or fill out the form below.
 We would be pleased to have you visit us in our San Francisco office, or if you prefer, we are able to handle all the information and paperwork over the phone and email.

-Current Client: “My family and I lost our home in the Wine Country Fires and hired Matt and his team to sue PG&E for everything that was taken from us and everything we went through.
-He is a great lawyer and has sued PG&E before.
-He is not one of these lawyers trying to represent as many people as possible.
-He doesn’t advertise and he is always available personally for me.
-I like that.
-I don’t want to feel like just another number like some of my friends do with some of these large, national law firms.
-If you want to recover from PG&E and work directly with your lawyer, I recommend Matt.”
+Current Client: “My family lost our home in the Tubbs Fire and we hired Matt and his team to sue PG&E for everything we lost and everything we went through.
+He is a well-known, reputable lawyer in San Francisco and has successfully sued PG&E before, but he’s not one of these lawyers flooding into our community trying to sign up as many of us as possible like sharks.
+Many of these lawyers seem to view our tragedy as an opportunity and I don’t like that.
+If you want to recover money for your losses from PG&E and work directly with an experienced lawyer, I recommend Matt.”